anandology/cleansweep-data/Readme.md

-Data about indian political boundaries, coordinates etc, to setup instance of [cleansweep](https://github.com/anandology/cleansweep).
+Data about indian political boundaries to setup instance of [cleansweep](https://github.com/anandology/cleansweep).